intelligencemethods/Bitcoin_Tracker/README.md

 # Bitcoin Tracker

-Bitcointracker is a react app which shows you valuation of bitcoin in different currencies.
+Bitcointracker is a react web app which shows you valuation of bitcoin's in different currencies.

 ## Getting Started